aai-institute/nnbench/README.md

 # nnbench: A small framework for benchmarking machine learning models

 Welcome to nnbench, a framework for benchmarking machine learning models.
-The main goals of this project are:
+The main goals of this project are

 1. To provide a portable, easy-to-use solution for model evaluation that leads to better ML experiment organization, and
 2. To integrate with experiment and metadata tracking solutions for easy adoption.